Tyler Oliveira: Early life

-Career
+YouTube career

+2018–2023: Early career and challenge videos

+Oliveira first gained popularity in 2018 through a collaboration with prominent YouTuber Jimmy Donaldson, better known as MrBeast online.
+Donaldson identified Oliveira as the seven-millionth subscriber to his channel and featured him in a challenge video, which provided Oliveira's channel with a substantial boost in visibility.
+He subsequently built a following based on stunt and challenge videos before moving to a documentary and investigative format.
+The Times of Israel and the Jewish Telegraphic Agency described this later phase of Oliveira's channel as one in which he "visits communities—from Thailand to Flint, Michigan—to produce exposé-style content," noting that his videos "sometimes probe alleged fraud; other times they ridicule the people he encounters."

-Between 2019 and 2021, Oliveira posted several fitness challenge videos, including imitating the workout of Saitama from One-Punch Man, running on a treadmill for twenty four hours straight, bench pressing his own weight underwater, performing the Murph challenge daily for a month, and training to be a boxer in thirty days.
+Between 2019 and 2021, Oliveira posted several fitness challenge videos, including imitating the workout of the fictional character Saitama from the Japanese manga One-Punch Man, running on a treadmill for twenty-four hours straight, bench pressing his own weight underwater, performing the Murph challenge daily for a month, and training to be a boxer in thirty days.

-Oliveira posted a video in January 2020 where he attempted to soak up a pool using a large number of paper towel rolls.
-After he realized that it would require more than a million paper towels to do so, he attempted to explode the remaining paper towels with a firework.
-Several viewers criticized the video as being extremely wasteful.
-Initially, Oliveira argued that the paper towels would have existed regardless of whether he used them or not.
-A few days later, he apologized for the video, saying that he donated $1000 to the Australian Red Cross and encouraged viewers to donate as well.
+Oliveira posted a video in January 2020 in which he attempted to absorb the water in a swimming pool using a large quantity of paper towel rolls.
+After realizing the attempt would require more than a million paper towels, he exploded the remaining rolls using a firework.
+Multiple viewers criticized the video as wasteful.
+Oliveira initially defended the stunt, arguing that the paper towels would have existed regardless of his use of them, before apologizing several days later and stating he had donated $1,000 to the Australian Red Cross.